 ‘Tis the season.
-Fall is turning to winter, and the holiday music and decorations have started to pop up.
+The weather is getting colder, and of course, the second Halloween is over, and the Christmas decor and music start hitting the stores.
 Which means one thing… it’s time to start Christmas shopping!

-I decided that I wanted to put together a holiday gift guide to help get your wheels turning for the people on your Christmas list this year.
-Some of these businesses are ones that I’ve supported in my shopping (I won’t say which because I don’t want to spoil the surprises for my family), and some are ones that were recommended to me or that I found myself.
+Back by popular demand, I’ve revised my holiday gift guide to help get your wheels turning for the people on your Christmas list this year.
+Some of these businesses are ones that I’ve supported in my shopping, and some are ones that were recommended to me.
 With everything compiled into one place, you have no excuse to not shop local this year.

 For the foodie